 The California Elections Code governs the content and format of initiative petitions.
 Please see below for a selection of code sections relating to the required information.
 The Placer County Elections Office does not approve initiative petitions or give advice on creating them.
-At the proponent's request, samples of past petitions may be provided.
-However, the provision of sample petitions does not imply that the Elections Office verifies the compliance of the samples and that there have not been changes in the Elections Code since the sample petitions were created.
+Any provision of sample petitions given by the Elections Office does not imply that office verifies the compliance of the samples and that there have not been changes in the Elections Code since the sample petitions were created.
 Questions regarding the compliance of the initiative petition should be directed to the proponent's legal counsel.

-§100 Only registered voter entitled to sign petition; printed name and place of residence; form of petition.
+§ 100 Only registered voter entitled to sign petition; printed name and place of residence; form of petition

-Notwithstanding any other provision of law, whenever any initiative, referendum, recall, nominating petition or paper, or any other petition or paper, is required to be signed by voters of any county, city, school district, or special district subject to petitioning, only a person who is an eligible registered voter at the time of signing the petition or paper personally affix his or her signature, printed name, and place of residence, giving street and number, and if no street or number exists, then a designation of the place of residence which will enable the location to be readily ascertained.
+Notwithstanding any other provision of law, whenever any initiative, referendum, recall, nominating petition or paper, or any other petition or paper, is required to be signed by voters of any county, city, school district, or special district subject to petitioning, only a person who is an eligible registered voter at the time of signing the petition or paper is entitled to sign it.

+Each signer shall at the time of signing the petition or paper personally affix his or her signature, printed name, and place of residence, giving street and number, and if no street or number exists, then a designation of the place of residence which will enable the location to be readily ascertained.
 A space at least one inch wide shall be left blank after each name for the use of the elections official in verifying the petition or paper.

 The part of a petition for the voters' signatures, printed names, and residence addresses and for the blank spaces for verification purposes shall be numbered consecutively commencing with the number one and continuing through the number of signature spaces allotted to each section.
-The petition format shall be substantially in the following form: